86sea/polybar-spotify-playlist/README.md

    can be used for general API requests

-polybar config.ini, a little bit janky as polybar doesn't support variables with exec:
+polybar module, a little bit janky as polybar doesn't support variables with exec:

 ```INI
 [module/menu-apps]